jaczanet/Expenses/README.md

 <!-- Division of work among team members -->

-- [Jacopo Zanetti][1]: Focus on Data and Domain Layers, realization of class diagrams and documentation
+- [Jacopo Zanetti][1]: Focus on Data and Domain Layers, realization of class diagrams and documentation.
-- [Enerel Tumurkhuu][2]: Focus on UI Layer (UI Classes and xml files), and UI/UX Design on Figma
+- [Enerel Tumurkhuu][2]: Focus on UI Layer (UI Classes and xml files), and UI/UX Design on Figma.
-- [Gabriel Concepcion][3]: Focus on UI Layer (UI Classes and xml files), realization of presentation video
+- [Gabriel Concepcion][3]: Focus on UI Layer (UI Classes and xml files), realization of presentation video.

 [1]: https://jacza.net/github
 [2]: https://github.com/eenerere/